 Me, and my friend mailed Randy Pitchford for Rosenberg's official first name, this was his reply:

 Brian Martel was the creator of the textures and models for Opposing Force.
 He's still at Gearbox Software.

 Damn for Stanley.
 Now that you say it, yeah, it's not given anywhere...
 Thanks for pointing that out.

 Brian Martel could be contacted.
 As the Gearbox guys don't work anymore on the HL series, I guess it would be easier to get answers from them, as I surprisingly did.

-I wouldn't bug them - many people who worked on Opposing Force left Gearbox ages ago, same goes for Valve.
-Oh, and here's a little trivial information - Rosenberg's entity name is Rosencrantz in some Decay missions.
+I wouldn't bug them - many people who worked on Opposing Force left Gearbox ages ago.
+Here's a little trivial information - Rosenberg's entity name is Rosencrantz in some of the Decay missions.